 These are startling numbers.
 They suggest that the charges of the Swift boat veterans against Kerry -- and Kerry?s weak response in his first major trial by fire -- have re-scrambled the election deck chairs and may have completely blown the lid off the race.

 One thought to take away from this is the importance of leaving the door open to the views of any and everyone when it comes to politicking.
 It?s a question of free speech, really.
-Nobody should be prevented from expressing their views -- and no one should be prevented from
+Nobody should be prevented from expressing their views -- and no one should be prevented from financing their beliefs through so-called independent interest groups.

 Of course, we?re only hearing about the evil 527 groups now that Kerry has felt their bite.
 The Kerry camp is saying that a Bush conspiracy led to the Swiftees unfairly attacking his record.
 But Bush never came out against the 527s until the Kerry camp (and the campaign-finance-reforming John McCain) pressured him to do so.
 Anyway, Bush himself dismisses the idea that Kerry lies about his war record.